Kanhavishva/rnnlib/README.md

 * A modern C++ compiler (e.g. gcc 3.0 or higher)
 * GNU Libtool
 * GNU automake version 1.9 or higher
-* the NetCDF scientific data library including binaries (nco: http://nco.sourceforge.net/).
+* the NetCDF scientific data library including binaries (NetCDF from http://www.unidata.ucar.edu/software/netcdf/, and binaries nco from http://nco.sourceforge.net/).
 * Boost C++ Libraries version 1.5 or higher (headers only, no compilation needed)

 In addition, the following python packages are needed for the auxiliary scripts in the 'utils' directory: